 Methamphetamine is a powerful illegal substance that is also highly addictive and extremely dangerous.
 Also often referred to as meth or crystal meth, methamphetamine elicits an intense rush of euphoria, heightened alertness, a sense of serene detachment, increased energy, and a lack of need for sleep when ingested.
 These effects can overpower an individual’s sense of reasoning, impair his or her judgment, and quickly transform meth abuse into meth addiction.
 When a person becomes dependent upon methamphetamine, he or she will lose control over the ability to control the amount and frequency of his or her meth abuse, which can expose him or her to a variety of negative effects and outcomes.
 Meth addiction can be extremely difficult to overcome without professional help.

-At Crestwyn Behavioral Health, we understand the many ways that meth abuse and addiction can damage a person’s life, and we provide specialized programming that has proven to be effective in the effort to help people overcome the urge to abuse meth and regain control over their lives.
-At Crestwyn Behavioral Health, experienced professionals can guide individuals out of the despair of methamphetamine dependence and lead them onto the path of long-term recovery.
+At Crestwyn Behavioral Health in Memphis, Tennessee, we understand the many ways that meth abuse and addiction can damage a person’s life, and we provide specialized programming that has proven to be effective in the effort to help people overcome the urge to abuse meth and regain control over their lives.
+At our addiction rehab center, experienced professionals can guide individuals out of the despair of methamphetamine dependence and lead them onto the path of long-term recovery.

 Helping a Loved One or Family Member Get Treatment